ieeeukiyp/ieeeukiyp.github.io/_posts/2024-06-07-Subsea-Innovation-Technologies-and-Marine-Workshop-Aberdeen.md

   nav: 'home_sidebar'
 ---

-The IEEE Subsea Innovation Technologies and Marine Workshop will be held in Aberdeen, Scotland, on June 7, 2024.
+The IEEE Subsea Innovation Technologies Workshop will be held in Aberdeen, Scotland, on June 7, 2024.

 IEEE UK & Ireland (UK&I) Young Professionals is collaborating with IEEE Oceanic Engineering Society to organise this workshop.